slamora/brackets-wiki/New-Code-Hinting-API-Proposal.md

 ### `@return {(Object + Deferred)<hints: Array<string>, prefix: String, selectInitial: Boolean>}`

 Null if the provider wishes to end the hinting session.
 Otherwise, a response object, possibly deferred, that provides a sorted array of hints, a prefix that partially matches the provided hints, and a boolean that indicates whether the first result, if it exists, should be selected by default in the hint list window.

+[Glenn] Is a single prefix string sufficient here?
+Many (most?) code hints will do partial hinting, so for example, I can type "chm" and have CodeHintManager hinted (with **C**, **H**, and **M** bolded).
+Will that be supported?

 ## `CodeHintProvider.insertHint(hint)`